thoughtbot/laptop/README.md

 What it sets up
 ---------------

-* SSH public keys (for authenticating with services like Github and Heroku)
+* SSH public key (for authenticating with services like Github and Heroku)
-* Homebrew or apt-get (for managing operating system libraries)
+* Homebrew (for managing operating system libraries)
 * QT (used by Capybara Webkit for headless Javascript testing)
 * Ack (for finding things in files)
 * Tmux (for saving project state and switching between projects)